arvigeus/AZ-204/Topics/Key Vault.md

 - Restrict vault access to authorized applications and users. (`az keyvault set-policy --name <YourKeyVaultName> --object-id <PrincipalObjectId> --secret-permissions get list`)
 - Regularly backup your vault. (`az keyvault key backup --vault-name <YourKeyVaultName> --name <KeyName> --file <BackupFileName>`)
 - Enable logging and alerts.
 - Enable **soft-delete** and **purge protection** to keep secrets for 7-90 days and prevent forced deletion.
 Charges apply for HSM-keys in the last 30 days of use.
 Operations are disabled on deleted objects, and no charges apply.
+(NOTE: _soft-delete_ increased security, but also _increases storage cost_!)

   ```sh
   az keyvault update --name <YourKeyVaultName> --enable-soft-delete true